cloudfoundry/app-autoscaler/src/autoscaler/metricscollector/README.md

 #Metrics Collector

 Metrics Collector is one of the components of CF `app-autoscaler`.
 It is used to collect application metrics from CF loggretator.
-The current version only supports memory metrics, it will be extended to include other metrics like throughput and response time at a later time.
+The current version only supports memory metrics and cpuPercentage, it will be extended to include other metrics like throughput and response time at a later time.

 ## Getting started